ekuiter/torte/README.md

 [^1]: Currently, non-Boolean variability (e.g., constraints on numerical features) is only partially supported (e.g., encoded naively into Boolean constraints).
 It is recommended to check manually whether non-Boolean variability is represented as desired in generated files.

-[^2]: Support for different Linux architectures is currently limited to a single Linux architecture (given in the `ARCH` environment variable) in a given experiment.

 [^3]: We added the class `TransformIntoDIMACS.scala` to kconfigreader to decouple the extraction and transformation of feature models, so kconfigreader can also transform feature models extracted with other tools (e.g., kmax).